sksabbir2234/WebDeveloper-Note/Explore_javascript.md

 Note that we reused the `arraySum` function from example 20-5.

-### 3-37 Calculate Factorial of a number using for loop:
+### 3-37 Calculate Factorial of a number using for loop

 You can use a `for` loop to calculate the factorial of a number: